 Knox County Schools are releasing information at https://www.knoxschools.org/covid, I take a snapshot of this every 24 hours and plot it.
 See also this page populated by parents and guardians of students as an unofficial project, which gives more granular data on individual schools: https://kcsdashboard.org/.

 Knox County Schools now have data on individual schools.
 We can see the percentage of students and staff in each school (those absent could be out for many different reasons, not just covid).
+Schools are aggregated by type: elementary, middle, high school, or other (such as Knox Adaptive Education Center or Richard Yoakley Alternative School).
+Note that lines do not change over school breaks.

 Plotting this by individual school over time, students first: